CohenDevRecruiting/cohen-DIS-assignment/README.md

 ________________________________________
 ## Submission Instructions

-Candidates can choose one of the two exercises ***or*** complete both but should be prepared to talk about both assignments in the follow-up assessment.

-Please submit your code and deliverables as a zipped folder or GitHub repository link (**preferred**), including your `README.md`.
+Please submit your code and deliverables as a GitHub repository link (**preferred**) or a zipped folder, including your `README.md`.
-Please [email your folder or repository link](mailto:jsilverman@cohenco.com%3Bmduleba@cohenco.com?cc=cgamble@cohenco.com%3Bayarnot@cohenco.com%3Bjgraham@cohenco.com%3Bkmalloy@cohenco.com&Subject=DIS%20Technical%20Assessment).
+Please [email your folder or repository link](mailto:jsilverman@cohenco.com%3Bmduleba@cohenco.com?cc=akaul@cohenco.com%3Bhsainsi@cohenco.com%3Bjgraham@cohenco.com%3Bkmalloy@cohenco.com%3Blmurphy@cohenco.com&Subject=DIS%20Technical%20Assessment).
 Please complete as soon as possible so we can proceed with your interview process ideally within a week (if you need more time please reach out and let us know).

-You do ***not*** need to implement a user interface, API endpoint, or Docker container — a simple script is perfect.
+You do ***not*** need to implement a user interface, API endpoint, or Docker container — a simple script is fine but a nice UI is a nice bonus

+You have one week to complete this assignment.
+If you need more time or have any other problems with this assignment please [email](mailto:lmurphy@cohenco.com%3Bakaul@cohenco.com%3Bjgraham@cohenco.com?cc=jsilverman@cohenco.com&Subject=DIS%20Technical%20Assessment%20Question) us.